-Three additional MTN rectal microbicide studies have been completed and are anticipating results in early 2020 – MTN-026, MTN-033 and MTN-037.
+Three additional MTN rectal microbicide studies have been completed and are anticipating results in 2020 – MTN-026, MTN-033 and MTN-037.
 MTN-026 and MTN-033 evaluated the rectal safety and pharmacokinetics of a gel based on dapivirine, an ARV that prevents HIV from replicating, while MTN-037 evaluated the safety of a multipurpose gel, PC-1005, developed by the Population Council to prevent HIV, herpes simplex virus (HSV) and human papillomavirus (HPV) simultaneously.
 HPV infection is common among people who engage in anal intercourse and is a primary risk factor for developing anal cancer, while HSV increases susceptibility to HIV.
 PC-1005 is the only product designed for vaginal and rectal use targeting all three sexually transmitted infections that has undergone a Phase 1 study to date.
 A rectal study currently underway, MTN-035, or DESIRE (Developing and Evaluating Short-acting Innovations for Rectal Use), is evaluating acceptability, tolerability and adherence to a placebo douche, suppository and rectal insert among 210 cisgender men and transgender men and women who engage in anal intercourse.
-DESIRE is the first study to systematically examine placebo, or inactive, methods for delivering drugs to help prevent HIV from receptive anal sex.
+DESIRE is the first study to systematically examine delivery methods for HIV prevention from receptive anal sex.
 The study is taking place in Malawi, Peru, South Africa, Thailand and the United States.
 Also underway is MTN-039, an important complement to DESIRE because it is evaluating a rectal insert that contains active products – tenofovir and elvitegravir.

 Two Phase I studies, CHARM-01 and CHARM-02, comparing the safety, acceptability and distribution of three formulations of tenofovir gel – the vaginal formulation, the reduced glycerin formulation and a rectal-specific formulation – have been completed.
 These studies were led by the Combination HIV Antiretroviral Rectal Microbicide (CHARM) Program.
 An additional study, Project Gel, reported results in 2016, and found tenofovir gel safe and acceptable as a rectal microbicide in young cisgender men and transgender women who practice anal sex.